Buffy the Vampire Slayer Roleplaying Game: Buffy the Vampire Slayer Roleplaying Game: The Magic Box

-(ISBN 1-891153-94-3) This softcover supplement, written by John Snead, includes an expanded ruleset for magic spells and spell-casters, new mystical abilities, new Qualities and Drawbacks, enchanters (who create magic items), super-scientists (such as Warren Mears), and an adventure, Orphan Trouble.
+This Magic Box (ISBN 1-891153-94-3) softcover supplement, written by John Snead, includes an expanded ruleset for magic spells and spell-casters, new mystical abilities, new Qualities and Drawbacks, enchanters (who create magic items), super-scientists (such as Warren Mears), and an adventure, Orphan Trouble.
 The book also introduces several magical organizations and rules for psychic powers such as telepathy, telekinesis, psychometry, and so on.

 Buffy the Vampire Slayer Roleplaying Game: Character Journal

 (ISBN 1-891153-57-9) This is a 16-page booklet that expands the game's character sheet.

 Unreleased

-Buffy the Vampire Slayer Roleplaying Game: Welcome to Sunnydale (ISBN 1-891153-95-1) was completed but never released, as Eden Studios lost their licence to the franchise in October 2006.
-Similarly, Tea and Crossbows, written by Phil Masters, was also completed but never unreleased.
+Buffy the Vampire Slayer Roleplaying Game: Welcome to Sunnydale (ISBN 1-891153-95-1) was completed but never released, as Eden Studios lost their franchise licence in October 2006.
+Similarly, Tea and Crossbows, written by Phil Masters, was also completed but never released.

 Canon

 The Buffy the Vampire Slayer Roleplaying Game contributed to Buffyverse canon, with Faith Lehane and Kendra Young's last names.
 These were provided by Joss Whedon in response to queries from Eden Studios.